Do Go On - 448 - The Curse of the Lottery Winner

 Piper's given us a suggestion.

-Piper says, I've realized how poor I am at coming up with ideas for this.
+I've realized how poor I am

-So I'm resorting to song recommendations.
+so I'm resorting to song recommendations

-Allow me to take you on a brief journey.
+Allow me to take you on a brief journey

-and that got me listening to the zombies again.
+And that got me listening to the zombies again

 Will I be recommending a zombie song?

-The track is called Oh, oh, oh, oh, oh, oh, oh.
+The track is called O-O-O-O-O-O-O-O-O-O.

-I might have missed an O there.
+I might have missed an O there, and it's the best song The Zombies never wrote

-And based on Matt's previous recommendation of bands like the OCs and Jess recommending
+and based on Matt's previous recommendation of bands like the OCs and Jess recommending a thousand times by Big Blood,

-a thousand times by Big Blood, which is legitimately my top tracks of all time.
+which is legitimately my top tracks of all time now.

-It's so good.
+Me too, it's so good.

 That's good stuff.

-It gives heavy time of the season vibes and the jaunty horn riff always makes me happy.
+It gives heavy time of the season vibes, and the jaunty horn riff always makes me happy.

 The song is lyrically a little spicy, not overly explicit, but certainly sensual.